 Webinar: The Power of Genetics in Predicting & Treating PTSD

-Join us for this featured webinar for our Veterans Service Organizations and learn about groundbreaking discoveries in research and what they mean for individuals with PTSD.
+Learn about groundbreaking discoveries in research and what they mean for individuals with PTSD.

 Date & Time: Tuesday, March 3, 2020 at 1pm EST

 Speakers: Laramie Duncan, PhD, Stanford University; Heather Lasseter, PhD, Cohen Veterans Bioscience; Lauren Chaby, PhD, Cohen Veterans Bioscience

 Post-traumatic stress disorder (PTSD) affects veterans, active military personnel, and civilians.
 While treatments exist, they are not effective for many people, and very little is known about genetic risk factors for PTSD.
 One of the key challenges in developing better treatments – and preventative measures – is that the underlying biological mechanisms are not thoroughly understood.
 It is now clear that PTSD is partly a genetic disorder, meaning that some people are more predisposed to develop PTSD than others.
 Hence, a better understanding of the genetic risk factors of PTSD will help to develop new diagnostic tests and treatments for PTSD and inform strategies for preventing PTSD following exposure to trauma.